Pranamika-CodeMania/AWS-AI-Projects-2025/README.md

 If you'd like, I can give you:
 - ✅ Sample Lambda code walk-through
 - ✅ CloudFormation script to automate deployment
-- ✅ Frontend uploader (HTML or React) to complete the project

 Let me know how deep you want to go!